 The trouble code P0306 indicates that cylinder number 6 is misfiring.
-Along with a check engine light, you may notice that your vehicle runs rough or has trouble idling.
+You may notice that your vehicle runs rough or has trouble idling along with a check engine light.
 A P0306 is something that should be repaired right away.
-Ignoring misfire codes can cause damage to your catalytic converters, and that is generally a very expensive repair.
+Ignoring misfire codes can damage your catalytic converters, which is generally a costly repair.

 P0306 (Generic): Cylinder 6 Misfire Detected